miwermi/stock-analysis/README.md

 Figure 4: Initial timing, 2017 Green Stock Analysis

 ---
-## Results
+## Summary
 We have successfully improved our program.
 By adding one more array, "tickerIndex", we were able to have the program loop less, improving efficiency and saving valuable time.
+The refactored version of our project has an advantage over our previous version because ultimately, it can handle more calculations in a fraction of the time it took before.

 One thing to note though, while the refactored code was definitely faster, the timings that were returned seem a bit off (as the difference was mere seconds and not hours as the timings seem to indicate).